SamDund/Assign2Education/README.md

 Data used to create the website is imported from the main or gh-pages branch using the repmis program (as indicated in the [index.Rmd](https://github.com/SamDund/Assign2Education/blob/gh-pages/index.Rmd) file).

-#### Other Relevant Repository Branch Files
+#### Other Relevant Repository Branch Folders and Files

-- Index_sources: This contans an Rmarkdown file with the code used to generate imputed data for the imputed data frame used in two simulations included in the website.
+- Index_sources: This folder contains an Rmarkdown file with the code used to generate imputed data for the imputed data frame used in two simulations included in the website.

 - GEM Data: This is the folder holding the imputed data frame and other data